-Demining activities and risk reduction efforts have led to a reduction in the annual casualty rates in most countries.
+- > Four additional States Parties are set to declare completion in 2012. - > Demining activities and risk reduction efforts have led to a reduction in the annual casualty rates in most countries.

-- > It will take some States Parties several more years to fulfil their mine clearance obligations: 18 of the 19 States Parties that have been granted extensions of their deadlines for clearing mined areas are still in the process of fulfilling their mine clearance obligations. - > Fulfilling obligations will require effective use of the full range of methods to release suspected mined areas, including non-technical survey, technical survey and manual/mechanical clearance. - > Many States Parties must still undertake or complete the task of making every effort to identify all areas in which anti-personnel mines are known or suspected to be emplaced.
+- > It will take some States Parties several more years to fulfil their mine clearance obligations. - > Fulfilling obligations will require effective use of the full range of methods to release suspected mined areas, including non-technical survey, technical survey and manual/mechanical clearance. - > Many States Parties must still undertake or complete the task of making every effort to identify all areas in which anti-personnel mines are known or suspected to be emplaced.